sambabu21/assignment-buymeacoffee/README.md

 Introduction:
 	Designed and developed website based on Design specs and instructions given.
 All functionalities have been implemented.
 Since manage creators navigation link was not specified in the design, i added it to the navbar and made it a protected route.
 I implemented a dummy sign in for this to follow the design specs.
- Use the following usernam and password to login:
+ Use the following username and password to login:

    	  username:BMACADMIN
 	  password:admin@123